1. Spend a morning or afternoon at a craft or farmers market

 13. Bowl a strike at Grand Central Bowling or KingPins

 For the first time ever, select bowling centers around the country are participating in the Kids Bowl Free program, which is designed to give kids a safe, secure, and fun way to spend their summer.
-Kids ages 2-15 get up to two games free each day at Grand Central Bowling and KingPins.
+Kids ages 2-15 get up to two games free each day during the summer at Grand Central Bowling and KingPins.
 But don't let kids have all the fun!
 Take the entire family for a round or two of bowling.
 Who will bowl the first strike?

-PlayDate PDX is an indoor playground with a three story play structure, climbing wall, four slides, and lots of crawling activities for kids up to 12 years old.
+PlayDate PDX is an indoor playground with a three-story play structure, climbing wall, four slides, and lots of crawling activities for kids up to 12 years old.
 Every Monday after 5pm kids play for free!
-And parents always get in for free - there's a large space for parents to relax, drink beer and wine, and eat some snacks.
+And parents always get in for free—there's a large space for parents to relax, drink beer and wine, and eat some snacks.

 Have fun trying out these budget-friendly activities!
 Still looking for more fun things to do with kids in Portland?
 No problem.
-Scroll through our "Events" page to see all of the upcoming happenings and activities for kids and families.
+Scroll through our Events page to see all of the upcoming happenings and activities for kids and families.

 Read more about the author